 ISBN : 9780198811343

-Despite 21st-century fears of a modern 'epidemic' of loneliness, its history has been sorely neglected.
-A Biography of Loneliness is the first history of its kind to be published in English, offering a radically new interpretation of loneliness as an emotional language and experience.
+Despite 21st-century fears of an 'epidemic' of loneliness, its history has been sorely neglected.
+A Biography of Loneliness offers a radically new interpretation of loneliness as an emotional language and experience.
 Using letters and diaries, philosophical tracts, political discussions, and medical literature from the eighteenth century to the present, historian of the emotions Fay Bound Alberti argues that loneliness is not an ahistorical, universal phenomenon.
 It is, in fact, a modern emotion: before 1800, its language did not exist.
 And where loneliness is identified, it is not always bad, but a complex emotional state that differs according to class, gender, ethnicity and experience.

-Looking at informative case studies such as Sylvia Plath, Queen Victoria, and Virginia Woolf, A Biography of Loneliness charts the emergence of loneliness as a modern emotional state.
-From social media addiction to widowhood, from homelessness to the oldest old, from mall hauls to massages, loneliness appears in all aspects of 21st-century life.
-Yet we cannot address its meanings, let alone formulate a cure, without attention to its complex, protean history.
+Looking at informative case studies such as Sylvia Plath, Queen Victoria, and Virginia Woolf, A Biography of Loneliness charts the emergence of loneliness as a modern and embodied emotional state.

 Preface: No (Wo)man is an island